vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 #### Summarization Request Example

-The full Query defintion provides the detailed summary request.
+The full Query definition provides the detailed summary request.
 When <Config v="names.product"/> responds with the list of results that most semantically answer the user, it will also then produce a summary of the results with its sources cited.
 For more details on Retrieval Augmented Generation, have a look at the